 “Every course has some sort of global dimension,” he explains.
 “You cannot teach finance without really talking about the global market.
 Finance is very international.
 It’s a discipline that really deals with the flow of funds in investments.
 Financial markets provide probably the most important links among countries.”

 Although Khaksari’s main area of teaching is investment, he has had a wide-ranging influence on the Business School.
-Khaksari is the founder of the Global MBA program, and the MSF program.
+Khaksari is the founder of the MSF program.

 “That’s one of the unique characteristics of Suffolk,” he notes.
 “The faculty has the opportunity for both innovation and leadership.”